2sic/2sxc-docs/docs-src/pages/net-code/data/coded/content-types.md

 ## Controlled Content-Type Definition Specs

+These specs are mainly needed for

+* serialization activities (such as `IsTitle` information)
+* detecting the type name/guid (like when converting back to models later on)

-Allow for specifying specs of the content-type definition using these attributes:
+You can define custom specs on auto-generated Content Type Definitions using these attributes:

-1. `[ContentType]` - for the content-type itself, for example to set the name, global identifier etc.
+1. [`[ContentType]`](xref:ToSic.Eav.Data.ContentTypes.ContentTypeAttribute) - to set name / guid etc. on the class which defines the content-type

+1. [`[ContentTypeUse]`](xref:ToSic.Eav.Data.ContentTypes.ContentTypeUseAttribute) - to reference another class which defines the content-type.

-1. `[ContentTypeField]` - for the attributes of the content-type, for example to set the description, is-title etc.
+1. [`[ContentTypeField]`](xref:ToSic.Eav.Data.ContentTypes.ContentTypeFieldAttribute) - to configure a field of the content-type, mainly for description, is-title etc.

-1. `[ContentTypeIgnore]` - to exclude object properties in the content-type definition
+1. [`[ContentTypeIgnore]`](xref:ToSic.Eav.Data.ContentTypes.ContentTypeIgnoreAttribute) - to exclude object properties in the content-type definition
-1. `[ContentTypeAssign]` - to specify that a raw object should be assigned another content-type from an interface or another class/record.

-These specs are mainly needed for certain serialization activities (such as `IsTitle` information) and for detecting the type (like when converting back to models later on).

 ## Internals